A CLOSER LOOK: Medical marijuana sales strong, expected to surge with NWA dispensaries

-NORTHWEST ARKANSAS (KFTA) — Arkansas medical marijuana sales started strong, are continuing to grow and are expected to get even stronger when four dispensaries open in Northwest Arkansas.
+NORTHWEST ARKANSAS (KNWA) — Arkansas medical marijuana sales started strong, are continuing to grow and are expected to get even stronger when four dispensaries open in Northwest Arkansas.

 “They have been really strong since the initial dispensary opened,” said Scott Hardin, communications director for the Arkansas Department of Finance and Administration.
 “Sales have remained strong even as additional dispensaries have opened.”